elastic/apm-agent-java/CONTRIBUTING.md

 Documentation is generated text files stored in `docs` folder using [AsciiDoc](http://asciidoc.org/) format.
 The ``configuration.asciidoc`` file is generated from running `co.elastic.apm.agent.configuration.ConfigurationExporterTest`.

-A preview of documentation is generated for each pull-request.
+A preview of the documentation is generated for each pull-request.
+Click on the build `Details` of the `elasticsearch-ci/docs` job and go to the bottom of the `Console Output` to see the link.

 In order to generate a local copy of agent documentation, you will need to clone [docs](https://github.com/elastic/docs) repository and follow [those instructions](https://github.com/elastic/docs#for-a-local-repo).